General Cancer Screening for Women

 Colon and Rectal Cancer Screening

-- Individuals with a history of polyps.
+- You have a personal history of colorectal cancer or polyps.

 Lung Cancer Screening

 Most people do not need lung cancer screening.
 There are some people who are screened for lung cancer because they are at a higher risk because of their smoking history.
 Screening is done with a yearly low-dose CT scan (LDCT) of the chest if you are at high risk.

 You may be eligible for lung cancer screening if: